 All you need (besides the usual things) is a candy/digital thermometer which can get up to 150°C (~300°F) and liquid glucose.
-Now, you’re local store (if you’re outside the UK) may not sell liquid glucose, but any specialty cooking/baking store should, and even DIY brewery places too.
+Now, you’re local store (if you’re outside the UK) may not sell liquid glucose, but any speciality cooking/baking store should, and even DIY brewery places.
 If you still can’t find any, substitute white corn syrup, but make sure to evaporate off the water sufficiently.
-It’s a similar product (both are invert sugars) but the water content tends to be higher.
+It’s a similar product (both are inverted sugars) but the water content tends to be higher.
 If you’re unsure what I mean, read on, it’ll make more sense later.

-You can find recipes out there for making honeycomb without the glucose, but this recipe is my favorite.
-I’ve tried a few in the past, and found that their candy instructions weren’t always adequat.
-They often resulted in flat soft honeycomb, or burnt tasting stuff.
+You can find recipes out there for making honeycombs without the glucose, but this recipe is my favourite.
+I’ve tried a few in the past and found that their candy instructions weren’t always adequate.
+They often resulted in flat soft honeycomb or burnt-tasting stuff.
 Which isn’t exactly ideal; I adapted this recipe from my work, until it was perfect.
 Just stick with me kid 😉

 There are three key things for making this work well – patience, temperature, and the right container.
 For patience – you have to let the solution boil slowly (to evaporate off the water), instead of turning up the heat and rushing it.
 Candy temperatures are less about the actual temperature, and more about what they represent.
 Since water boils at 100°C, for a solution to climb above that, it needs to evaporate off water.
 The higher the temperature, the less water is present (until you hit 100% sugar and caramelization occurs).
 If you boil too quickly, it may read a certain temperature, but there is still too much water present.
 So let it boil slowly, and the temperature will climb with the reduction in water.

 For the container – you want to ensure you don’t pick one too big.
-Having the right sized container to pour the honeycomb into will ensure it’ll stay nice and tall.
+Having the right-sized container to pour the honeycomb into will ensure it stays nice and tall.
 I actually used one waaay too big when making this trial batch (see above).
 I’m used to making this recipe 8x as big, and wasn’t sure how large a pan to use.
-What ends up happening is that without it reaching the sides, it’ll fall quite a bit and end up sort of flat 🙁 If you put it into a nice sized container, the sides wil support it while it cools, and you’ll end up with tall chunks of light honeycomb.
-For this amount, I’d recommend a small square pan (like 8×8″), but maybe put some parchment paper underneath incase it overflows a tiny bit.
+What ends up happening is that without it reaching the sides, it’ll fall quite a bit and end up sort of flat 🙁 If you put it into a nice-sized container, the sides will support it while it cools, and you’ll end up with tall chunks of light honeycomb.
+For this amount, I’d recommend a small square pan (like 8×8″), but maybe put some parchment paper underneath in case it overflows a tiny bit.

 - In a small pot over medium heat, use a whisk to combine all ingredients except for the bicarbonate*